Real Women Have Curves: Plot

-In East Los Angeles, California, 18-year-old Ana García, a student at a high school in Beverly Hills, struggles to balance her dream of going to college with family duty and a tough economic situation.
-While Ana's sister Estela and their father Raúl approve of her ambitions, Ana's mother Carmen resists the idea in favor of Ana helping Estela oversee the small, rundown family-owned textile factory, out of her desire to keep her family together and resolve their precarious finances.
+In East Los Angeles, California, 18-year-old Ana García, a high school student in Beverly Hills, struggles to balance her dream of going to college with family duty and a tough economic situation.
+While Ana's sister Estela and their father Raúl approve of her ambitions, Ana's mother Carmen resists the idea in favor of Ana helping Estela, who oversees a small, rundown family-owned textile factory.
+She wants to both keep her family together and resolve their precarious finances.

-On her last day of school, Ana's teacher, Mr. Guzman, asks her to consider applying to colleges.
-Ana explains that her family won't be able to afford it, and remarks that "it's too late anyway".
+On her last day of school, Ana's teacher Mr. Guzman asks her to consider applying to colleges.
+Ana explains that her family will not be able to afford it, and believes "it's too late anyway".
 Mr. Guzman disagrees and tells her that he knows the dean of admissions at Columbia University and could possibly have her application looked at, even if it is past the deadline.
 Ana tells him she will think about it.

 That night, Ana's family throws her a party to celebrate her graduation.
 As the night continues, however, Carmen nags Ana about not eating too much cake because of her weight, and emphasizes the need for Ana to get married and have children.

-Ana's grandfather and father try to defuse the situation, until Carmen begins to discuss the family factory and suggest Ana start work there.
-Estela protests, saying there isn't enough to pay Ana, but fails to sway Carmen.
+Ana's grandfather and father try to defuse the situation, until Carmen begins to discuss the family factory and suggest Ana start working there.
+Estela protests, saying there is not enough money to pay her, but fails to sway Carmen.
 Ana interjects that she wants to do something else, but her other job opportunities are limited.

-At that moment, her high school teacher arrives at the house, and asks to talk to Ana's parents about the possibilities of Ana going to college.
-Ana's mother is resolute, while Raúl seems open to the idea and assures Ana's teacher that he will think about it, after he initially hesitates to say anything in order to spare Carmen's feelings.
+At that moment, Ana's high school teacher arrives at the house, and asks to talk to her parents about the possibilities of Ana going to college.
+Ana's mother is resolute, while Raúl seems open to the idea and assures her teacher that he will think about it.
+This is after he initially hesitates to say anything in order to spare Carmen's feelings.
 Ana reluctantly agrees to work at the factory in the meantime.